gamestrafe/thedivision2/source/_pages/specializations.md

     description: After reaching level 30 in The Division 2, the specializations get unlocked.
 Everything you need to know about them, you'll find here.
 ---

 There are currently 3 Specializations available.
-They start coming into play once you reach level 30, little else is known about them.
+They start coming into play once you reach level 30 and finish the last mission, little else is known about them.

 During year 1 there will be three more specializations released.

+Each specialization has it's own skill tree you can unlock with points.
+A total of 160 points are possible to distribute among a specialization.
+These points are specific per specialization and do not transfer.
+You can respec those points at any time without cost.

+Changing specializations can be done at the quartermaster only.
+One character can have all specializations.

 ## Sharpshooter